 Another element fueling the solar boom is the Paris Agreement.
 On his first day in office, President Biden signed the U.S. onto the agreement.
 The legally binding treaty signifies our commitment to greenhouse gas emission reduction.

 We committed to reducing global warming by two degrees Celsius under pre-industrial levels.
 Texas is the largest state in the U.S., making it a significant contributor to national greenhouse gas emissions.
-We can meet the agreement’s goal by incorporating into Texas’s power grid.
+We can meet the agreement’s goal by incorporating solar energy into Texas’s power grid.

 Population Growth and Energy Demands